PackageFactory/PackageFactory.CachedFileUploads/README.md

 !!!
 This is an experimental prototype to validate the feasibility.
 It should not be used in projects !!!

-Uploaded files are stored in a persistent cache and not imported as resources.
+Uploaded files are stored in persistent caches and are not imported as resources.
-This makes it much easier to get rid of them again.
+This makes it much easier to get rid of them again as they are deleted automatically once the caches expire or can be flushed via `./flow flow:cache:flush` or `./flow cache:collectgarbage`.

 ## Cache Configuration

-The Cache is configured via Caches.yaml it may be necessary to adjust the `defaultLifetime` or the used `backend` for your Environment.
+The Cache is configured via Caches.yaml.
+It may be necessary to adjust the `defaultLifetime` or the used `backend` for the actual environment.

 ```
-PackageFactory_CachedFileUploads_Files:
+# Metadata of the files
+#
+PackageFactory_CachedFileUploads_File:
   frontend: Neos\Cache\Frontend\VariableFrontend
+  backend: Neos\Cache\Backend\FileBackend
+  persistent: true
+  backendOptions:
+    defaultLifetime: 86400

+# File content
+#
+PackageFactory_CachedFileUploads_Content:
+  frontend: Neos\Cache\Frontend\StringFrontend
   backend: Neos\Cache\Backend\FileBackend
   persistent: true
   backendOptions:
     defaultLifetime: 86400
 ```

 ## Usage in Forms

 You can use the package in the fusion forms like this.
 The followimg is needed: